 Panelist training and compliance maintenance are priority issues for the PMA.
 Pursuant to BARC India policy, those households that exhibit substandard compliance, when compared to BARC India standards, are retrained.
 If, after retraining, a household continues to underperform, it will be churned out of the panel.

 The training protocol specifies two post installation training visits.
-The first visit is generally made 3-5 days post installation and includes training the HHDs in persons viewing button pressing, observing the working condition of equipment, verifying that the user manual is provided and available for use, etc. The second visit, generally made 10-12 days post installation, includes coincidental checks – whether TV is ON or OFF, channel viewed and persons viewing with retraining as needed in button pressing and confirming that family member button assignments are correct.
-The RITA and RIMA applications also have a pre-loaded training module for this purpose.
+The first visit is generally made 3-5 days post installation and includes training HH members in persons viewing button pressing, observing the working condition of equipment, verifying that the user manual is provided and available for use, etc. The second visit, generally made 10-12 days post installation, includes coincidental checks – whether TV is ON or OFF, channel viewed and persons viewing with retraining as needed in button pressing and confirming that the family member button assignments are correct.
+The PMS application also has a pre-loaded training module for this purpose.

-TV usage measurements and viewing data collection is enabled by the use of two digital devices, one installed by the broadcaster (Embedder) at station head end/transmission site(s) and the other device, the BAR-O-Meter is installed on each TV set in the panel household.
+This technology captures TV usage, TV station identification and individual viewing through the use of two digital devices, one installed by the broadcaster (Embedder) at station head end/transmission site(s) and the other device, referred to as the “BAR-O-Meter”, that is installed on each TV set in the panel household.

 After receiving householder consent, the PMA recruiter connects the BAR-O-Meter to the TV set and establish a wireless network connection with the BARC server.
 The connection process automatically creates and assigns a unique HHID for that household.
 Once an ID is created for a HH, it is unique to that HH and is never re-used or assigned to another household.

 Each meter system consists of a main unit, a display unit and probes that for BAR-O-Meters capture the audio output of the TV set.